 Now that a number of years have gone by, evaluating the tool has become a key part of maintaining continuity in the project.
 With the Foundation’s support, in 2019, L’Appel will be able to fund the creation of a smartphone app.
 After collecting the field data, the organisation will use an external evaluation firm to assess the Nutricartes® tool, with the aim of deploying it.

-Convinced that, without education, no economic, social, health or political progress is possible, the International solidarity organization, Aide et action through the education has been contributing since more than 35 years to improve the access and the quality of the education for millions of children and adults.
+Convinced that, without education, no economic, social, health or political progress is possible, the International solidarity organization, Action Education through the education has been contributing since more than 35 years to improve the access and the quality of the education for millions of children and adults.
 Established in Burkina Faso since 2001, their operations revolve around three key areas : access and quality of education, education for women and girls, and education in hygiene and the environment.